HoldinSky/HoldinSky/README.md

 - ⚡ Fun fact: ...
 -->

 - Software engineer must have some hobbies.
-Some of them are disclosed here.
+Some of mine are disclosed here.
 - Always looking for exciting ideas to experiment with to widen stack of knowledge.
 - Never stop on creating.